 The villages of Tamuning and Tumon are home to the majority of shopping, dining, and entertainment on Guam.
 Dozens of high-ride hotels line Tumon Bay, a marine preserve.
 Luxury shopping centers like The Plaza, JP Superstore, and DFS Galleria attract an international crowd.
 Up for adventure?
-There’s ziplining at the Hilton, the infamous sling-shot, Tagada Amusement Park, and Onward Waterpark.
+There’s ziplining at the Hilton, Tagada Amusement Park, and Onward Waterpark.

 The small village of Umatac is located in southern Guam along Umatac Bay.
 The community of Umatac is relatively smaller than others on Guam and made up of a handful of residents, many of whom are relatives.
 At the center of the bay is an obelisk monument to Ferdinand Magellan’s landing in 1521, bearing the inscription, “Magellan landed here.”
 The bay is also home to some of the island’s best surfing.
 Fort Soledad is one of Umatac’s main tourist attractions, originally built by the Spanish, and contains ruins as well as sweeping views Umatac Bay.